ZhengZhang008/GrokkingAlgorithms/README.md

 ## Chapter 1: Introduction to Algorithms
 - Binary Search (二分查找)
-: Binary search is an efficient algorithm for finding an item from a sorted list of items.
-It works by repeatedly dividing in half the portion of the list that could contain the item until you've narrowed down the possible locations to just one.
+: Binary search is a search algorithm that finds the position of a target value within a sorted array.
+Binary search compares the target value to the middle element of the array.

 - Linear Search (简单查找)
-: Linear search is a very simple search algorithm.
-A sequential search is made over all items one by one.
-Every item is checked and if a match is found then that particular item is returned, otherwise the search continues till the end of the data collection.
+: Linear Search is defined as a sequential search algorithm that starts at one end and goes through each element of a list until the desired element is found, otherwise, the search continues till the end of the data set.

 - Bucket (桶)
-: You can treat a bucket as an element of an array, as a cell, or as a space where something can live.
+: You can treat a bucket as an element of an array, a cell, or a space where something can live.

-- Linear time (线性时间)
+- Linear time (线性时间) - O(*n*)
-: In linear time algorithms every single element in the input is visited once.
-As the input size grows our algorithm's run time grows exactly with the size of the input.
+: The running time increases most linearly with the size of the input.

-- Logarithmic time (对数时间)
+- Logarithmic time (对数时间) - O(log *n*)
-: A logarithmic algorithm splits a list or other data structure into smaller pieces every time it runs.
+: When the algorithm runtime increases very slowly compared to an increase in input size i.e. logarithm of input size.

 - Factorial time (阶乘时间)
-: An algorithm is said to have a factorial time complexity when it grows in a factorial way based on the size of the input data.
+: The time it takes to run an algorithm is directly proportional to the factorial of the input size.

 - Big O representation (大O表示法)
-: We use big-O notation to asymptotically bind the growth of a running time to within constant factors above and below.
+: Big O notation characterizes functions according to their growth rates: different functions with the same asymptotic growth rate may be represented using the same O notation.
+The letter O is used because the growth rate of a function is also referred to as the order of the function.

   | Big O representation | Common algorithms |
   |:---:|:---:|